masa-finance/masa-cli/README.md

 ### `masa identity show `

-Shows details about your masa identity
+Shows detail about your masa identity

 Options: